 Academic Credit Component: SL 299 - Through explorations of readings on diversity surrounding class, gender, social class, race, inequality, privilege, ethnicity, and nationality we will explore the role of individuals and society in working toward the collective good.
 Issues of power, privilege, socio-historical context, and political economy will serve as foundational lines of analysis throughout the course.
 Students enrolled in this course are part of the service-learning living/learning residential floor, and will engage in service-learning and/or civic opportunities connected to course content and micro and macro reflection on civic responsibility.
 Together, we will work toward creating social change, based on the general social problems interests of the group.

 Please note that this is a full academic year assignment (as 1.5 credits offered per semester).
 Students that are planning to study abroad in the fall or spring semester are not eligible to apply.
 The class will take place Wednesday evenings at 5:00pm and registration directions will be sent upon acceptance into the community.
 (SAMPLE SYLLABUS)

-Community Collaborators: Service-Learning and Civic Engagement Center
+Community Collaborations: Service-Learning and Civic Engagement Center

 Community Description: Housed on the fourth floor of Fenway Hall, the Emerging Leaders Community is available to rising sophomore residents.
 Throughout their sophomore year, residents will optimize their experiences on their paths towards becoming effective and engaged student leaders.
 Following a leadership development plan, residents will develop their leadership identity, learn essential leadership skills and lessons, network with leaders from around campus, and participate in on and off campus programming opportunities.
 The style of housing offered is mostly 4 person suites configured as two doubles or two singles and one double.

-Community Collaborators: Student Programs and Engagement
+Community Collaborations: Student Programs and Engagement